mordertehmod/DiscordModded/README.md

 </details>

 > [!WARNING]
-> When sideloading with an Apple Developer Account, some functionality will break.
+> When sideloading with an ADP account cert, some functionality will break.
 If you value these features, sideload with a local development certificate instead.
 There is a workaround available that fixes several of the issues.
 See below for details.

 <details>
 <summary>Issues & Workaround</summary>